Villghust/deel-test/README.md

 ```
 Hello Deel!

 My name is Márcio, i`m participating in this test to become your new Backend Engineer.
 I like these kind of challenges and i`m a completionist.
-With the 3 hours i had, unfortunately I couldn`t take all the care I usually do (complete unit testing, swagger definition, better folder structuring and so on).
-That said, I hope this test shows at least some of my understanding of Node.js, Javascript and SQL databases.
-For more, feel free to see other projects on my Github and also linkedin page for my trajectory (Link are listed below)!
+With the 3 hours i had,
+unfortunately I couldn`t take all the care I usually do (complete unit testing,
+swagger definition, better folder structuring and so on).
+That said, I hope this
+test shows at least some of my understanding of Node.js, Javascript and SQL databases.

+For more, feel free to see other projects on my Github and also linkedin page
+with my trajectory (Link are listed below)!

 Best,
 See ya soon!